pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 1. Computer program accepts the SMILES string, i.e., sequence of characters constituting symbols having chemical meaning.

-2. Computer program process this string from left to right one character at time.
+2. Computer program process this string from left to right in chunks equal in length to the longest symbol possible in SMILES.

     **What is meant by "computer program process"?**

     | - Computer program has default state.
-    | - Every time computer program encounters new (next) character, state of the computer program changes accordingly (taking into account program's current state and what character it encounters).
+    | - Every time computer program encounters new (next) chunk and symbol, state of the computer program changes accordingly (taking into account program's current state and what symbol it encounters).
-    | - At each step computer program takes some action to produce an output.
+    | - At each step computer program takes some actions to produce an output.

-3. Computer program produces an output.
+3. Computer program produces an output, i.e. graph representing chemical structure in such a way that this structure could be processed in computer furhter.

-    **What is an "output"?**

-    | Data structure appropriate for the further computer processing and filled with the chemical data encoded by the input SMILES string.
+    **- - -**

     To get an insight into what kinds of state switching will be needed and possible for the program, it will be useful to check, which pairs of characters are possible in SMILES.